saints23githubbeck/fullStackTestApp/README.md

 ### Backend server configuration
 ```
  12. open a  tirminal on visual studio code
- 13. cd into backend folder inside the protranslatingTestApp.
+ 13. cd into backend folder inside the fullStackTestApp.
  14. npm install on linux to install node package manager.

 ```